builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

 - SOA Service
 - Console Interface

-All of these protocols deal with "presenting" a result from the application in the form of json, xml, stream, or html result.
+All of these protocols deal with *presenting* a result from the application in the form of JSON, XML, stream, or HTML result.
 They represent a barrier between your application and a presentation platform such as a mobile or web application.
 The following examples show a REST API for the sake of simplicity.
 Please keep in the mind that all of these protocols are implementation details.
 The same principle applies for all of them.

 ##### New For Services